-- Evidence of Griffith Short Term Program Registration* (see note below) OR Griffith Exchange Program Acceptance
+- Evidence of Griffith Short Term Program Application*

-- Acceptance letter from the Host University OR Overseas Program Provider OR Griffith Study Tour Convenor
+- Acceptance notification from Griffith Study Tour Convenor OR Overseas Program Provider OR Host University

-- Australian passport OR permanent humanitarian visa OR New Zealand Special Category Visa (SCV)
+- Australian or NZ passport OR permanent humanitarian visa

-*Evidence of Griffith Short Term Program Registration is the automatic email confirmation sent to you once you have completed your Short Term Program Registration.
-This is to ensure that your program is registered with Griffith Global Mobility as OS-HELP is managed by a separate team.
+*Evidence of Griffith Short Term Program Application is the automatic email confirmation sent to you once you have completed the application.
+Providing this evidence ensures that your program is registered with Griffith Global Mobility as OS-HELP is managed by a separate department.

 If you have questions regarding OS-HELP or require assistance in completing the online form, please contact the Financial Aid and Sponsorship Officer on 555 27190 or to submit an online enquiry:

 - Visit Ask Us for current students (log in may be required)

 - Select the topic (International, Scholarships and financial aid)